By Smriti Bhoker

 I have been pondering over it for a while, and I promise you I will not tell you to love yourself.
 News flash I do not think that victims are self-hating folks.
 I quite like myself and yet.
 I genuinely believe that the love for your abuser stays within us.
 I don't think we can unlove people, even if the people that we have loved have been absolute monsters.
 And sadly, the love doesn't go anywhere either.
 Our best bet, however, is to do what Mae did; accept that we can't unlove, move forward without them, and throw up a bit along the way.
 I have been sitting on this question since 2020, and I truly believe that that's the sanest thing to do.

 The cost of speaking up and the cost of letting go might not be the same, but the good news is that as unfortunate as the Amber Heard trial was, it proved to many that even though the current socio-political culture gives survivors of abuse a platform, it does a poor job of giving them a narrative that belongs to them.
 There has to be agency given back to the victims rather than throwing them to a sadistic and self-righteous army of consumers who just want survivors to play out a scripted fantasy.
 Like Mae Martin, I reckon that we have to do better than just letting an angry online/office space to speak for the victims and let empathy be the driving force instead of anger that is clearly pushing them as a cause.
 Quite frankly it’s a forceful and unkind cause that no well-meaning society should rally behind.

 About the author

-I’m a published Urdu poet, I work as a Screenwriter while working on my research proposal for my PhD.
-I have a knack for learning new languages because I’m a quick study.
-I have my fingers into a lot of pies, academically; which lets me learn and excel at a lot of things which I think keeps me on my professional toes.
-Making modesty the only thing I genuinely struggle with.
-Find me on Instagram @smritibhoker
+Smriti is a published Urdu poet, works as a screenwriter while working on a research proposal for her PhD.
+They have a knack for learning new languages because they’re quick study and have their fingers into a lot of pies, academically; which lets them learn and excel at a lot of things and keeps them on their professional toes.
+Making modesty the only thing they genuinely struggle with.
+Find them on Instagram @smritibhoker